Nazi archaeology: To the public

-Nazi archaeology was rarely conducted with an eye to pure research, but was instead used as a propaganda tool designed to both generate nationalistic pride in the German people and provide scientific excuses for hostile takeovers.
-The German people were drawn to the idea of Germany as the site of the origins of civilization by several means.
-For one, there were a series of films put out by Lothar Zotz with titles like Threatened by the Steam Plough, Germany's Bronze Age, The Flames of Prehistory and On the Trail of the Eastern Germans, all of which delved further into the supposed prehistory of the German peoples.
-These used the appeal of myths, the glory of the ancient past, and German triumph over change to reinforce the idea that German history was something to be proud of, while at the same time taking advantage of the fact that since these periods of history were not well known to the general public and thus could include heavy doses of propaganda.
+Nazi archaeology was rarely conducted with an eye to pure research but was instead used as a propaganda tool designed to generate nationalistic pride in the German people and provide scientific excuses for hostile takeovers.
+The German people were drawn to the idea of Germany as the site of the origins of civilization through various means.
+For one, there were a series of films produced by Lothar Zotz with titles like Threatened by the Steam Plough, Germany's Bronze Age, The Flames of Prehistory, and On the Trail of the Eastern Germans, all of which delved further into the supposed prehistory of the German peoples.
+These films used the appeal of myths, the glory of the ancient past, and German triumph over change to reinforce the idea that German history was something to be proud of.
+At the same time, they took advantage of the fact that these periods of history were not well known to the general public, allowing for heavy doses of propaganda.

-Additionally, public journals gained popularity such as Die Kunde (The Message) and Germanen-Erbe (Germanic Heritage).
-With the journals and films, the German people thought they were being given good visuals and interpretations of different archaeological sites and learning more about 'true' German prehistory.
+Additionally, public journals gained popularity, such as Die Kunde (The Message) and Germanen-Erbe (Germanic Heritage).
+Through these journals and films, the German people believed they were being provided with compelling visuals and interpretations of various archaeological sites, learning more about the 'true' German prehistory.

-The Nazis also pushed the public to get involved in the search for the past, using the appeal of patriotism as a tool.
-For example, the membership flyer of one amateur organization of the Amt Rosenberg stated, "Responsibility with respect to our indigenous prehistory must again fill every German with pride!"
-The goal of the organization was also stated as, "the interpretation and dissemination of unclassified knowledge regarding the history and cultural achievements of our northern Germanic ancestors on German and foreign soil."
+The Nazis also encouraged the public to get involved in the search for the past, using patriotism as a tool.
+For instance, the membership flyer of one amateur organization of the Amt Rosenberg stated, "Responsibility with respect to our indigenous prehistory must again fill every German with pride!"
+The organization's goal was also articulated as, "the interpretation and dissemination of unclassified knowledge regarding the history and cultural achievements of our northern Germanic ancestors on German and foreign soil."

-Along with appealing to public patriotism, there were open-air museums that reconstructed Neolithic and Bronze Age lake settlements at Unteruhldingen.
-These public museums gained immense popularity among the general public, and pushed the people to believe in and search for their Germanic past.
+In addition to appealing to public patriotism, open-air museums were established that reconstructed Neolithic and Bronze Age lake settlements at Unteruhldingen.
+These public museums gained immense popularity among the general public and encouraged people to believe in and search for their Germanic past.

-All of these pieces put together would create a solid foundation of Germanic pride in the German people that was used to reinforce the nationalistic, fascist message Adolf Hitler was crafting with his speeches, open-air meetings, and public image.
+All of these elements combined to create a strong foundation of Germanic pride among the German people, which was used to reinforce the nationalistic and fascist message that Adolf Hitler was crafting through his speeches, open-air meetings, and public image.